 Venture capital refers to a form of private equity and financing that investors offer startup companies and small businesses.
 This investment opportunity usually applies to companies expecting extraordinary growth potential.
 Furthermore, it applies to those that have experienced remarkable recent growth.

-Venture capital generally comes from investment firms and banks.
+Venture capital funds generally come from investment firms and banks.
 Nonetheless, it does not always take monetary form.
 This capital can also consist of managerial or technical expertise.

 If you have a startup, you’ll likely need to raise venture capital at some point.
-As such, it’s essential to understand the basics of venture capital accounting.
+As such, it’s essential to understand the basics of accounting for venture capital funds.
 This knowledge will help you make informed decisions about when and how to raise money from outside investors.

 Accounting for venture capital investment funds can be complex.
 You must comply with all applicable accounting standards.
 Various organizations issue these standards, including the International Accounting Standards Board (IASB) and the Financial Accounting Standards Board (FASB).